tstillwell/appengine_multiblog/README.md

 Google Fonts are also used in the default setup and can also be changed if you would like to use different fonts, by replacing the link in `base.html`

+##### Changing markup allowed in posts or comments
+Users are allowed to use html in their posts so long as the tags are specified in the `render` functions for posts and comments in `models.py`.
+The attributes allowed for those tags are also specified in those functions.
+To disallow all html, just remove the tags and attributes keywords from the `render` and `peek` functions.
+To allow more html, add the tags and attributes you will allow users to use into the corresponding variables.

 ## Limitations